NJ Business Insurance: Details and Coverage

 • Professional negligence

-E&O insurance is helpful especially among those that are in professional services industries like medicine, engineering, software development, and law.
+New Jersey E&O insurance is helpful especially among those that are in professional services industries like medicine, engineering, software development, and law.
 Whether or not the lawsuit is true, you have to defend yourself in court, so never settle for a default judgment.

 3. Commercial auto coverage